Sheffield United climbed to fifth in the Premier League table after beating us – how we’d love to be having the season the Blades are!

-“VAR, VAR”, the home fans chanted as the final whistle sounded, with West Ham condemned to their eighth defeat in 11 Premier League games and their first under new manager David Moyes.
+“VAR, VAR”, the home fans chanted as the final whistle sounded, as we were condemned to our eighth defeat in 11 Premier League games and our first under new manager David Moyes.

-The result means the Hammers remain two points above the relegation zone and could drop into the bottom three if results go against them this weekend.
+The result means we remain two points above the relegation zone and we could drop into the bottom three if results go against us this weekend.

 West Ham’s goalkeeping nightmare

-That injury effectively cost Manuel Pellegrini his job given Fabianski’s deputy, Roberto, failed to keep a clean sheet in seven Premier League games, none of which the Hammers won.
+That injury effectively cost Manuel Pellegrini his job given Fabianski’s deputy, Roberto, failed to keep a clean sheet in seven Premier League games, none of which we won.